 In the first year at Bradfield pupils follow a broad curriculum that introduces them to almost every subject we offer at GCSE barring the odd exception.
 Each GCSE course, however, requires at least three lessons per week in the two years of the course and so pupils must choose which subjects they wish to study in Years 10 and 11.
 Most pupils take between eight and ten subjects.
 For university entrance the number of GCSEs is less important than the overall grade-point average.
 It is therefore more sensible to study for fewer GCSEs and to obtain good grades, than to opt for too many and to do less well.
-Automatic entry into our Sixth Form will require B grades (or numerical equivalents) in a minimum of six subjects and in practice many A Level/IB subjects will require at least a Grade A (or equivalent).
+Automatic entry into our Sixth Form will require Grade 6 in a minimum of six subjects and, in practice, many A Level/IB subjects will require at least a Grade 7 or higher.